 Suboxone, Methadone, and other opioid antagonists (blockers) do not work well with Ibogaine.

-These drugs block the very receptors that Ibogaine works to heal.
+These drugs block the opiate receptors by “sticking” to them.
+These are the very receptors Ibogaine works to heal.

 Sure.
 When taken with these drugs in the system, some addicts can still experience the euphoria and “trip” that can come from using Ibogaine.